 AMA CPT Codes vs. Custom Services in MediSprout

-MediSprout supports two types of services that can be added to visits, superbills, and invoices: AMA CPT (standard) services and custom services.
+MediSprout supports two types of services that can be added to visits, superbills, and invoices: AMA CPT (standard) Services and Custom Services.
 They look similar on the surface but behave differently across invoicing, superbill generation, and insurance claims.
-This document explains those differences clearly.
+This document explains the differences.

 AMA CPT Services (Standard)

-Services mapped to a code from the AMA Current Procedural Terminology code set.
-Examples: 90837, 90847, 90791.
-These codes are licensed by the AMA and require a paid subscription per provider to use within MediSprout.
+AMA CPT Services are mapped to a code from the AMA Current Procedural Terminology code set such as 90837, 90847, or 90791.
+These codes are licensed by the AMA and require a paid AMA CPT Code subscription per provider to use within MediSprout.

 Custom Services

-Services defined by the organization that do not map to an AMA CPT code.
-They can have any name, description, and cost — including $0.
-Introduced to support non-CPT procedures, complimentary sessions, or internal tracking entries.
+Custom Services are defined by the organization that do not map to an AMA CPT code.
+They can have any name, description, and cost, including $0.
+Custom Services were introduced to support non-CPT procedures, complimentary sessions, or internal tracking entries.

 |